fregante/webext-permission-toggle/readme.md

 > WebExtension module: Browser-action context menu to request permission for the current tab.

-Works great when paired with [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts).
-Look into that module’s Usage section in the Readme for a full implementation.
+Works great when paired with [webext-dynamic-content-scripts](https://github.com/fregante/webext-dynamic-content-scripts/blob/master/how-to-add-github-enterprise-support-to-web-extensions.md) if you want to also inject content scripts on the new domains.

 ## Install